-Following the implementation of Elhub and given time to learn from experiences from the voluntary combined billing, NVE aims to implement a mandatory combined billing regime, effectively creating a customer centric supplier model in the Norwegian market.
-Studies on the effect of moving the supplier of last resort and right to terminate the supply will start in 2016.
+Following the implementation of Elhub NVE aims to implement a mandatory combined billing regime, effectively creating a customer centric model in the Norwegian market.
+A study on the costs and benefits of network tariff settlement in Elhub, the effect of changing the supplier of last resort regime and right to terminate the supply was conducted in 2016.
+NVE will also gather experience from the new voluntary combined billing.